Instrumental Variable Regression via Kernel Maximum Moment Loss: Related Work

-Our work follows in spirit many GMM-based approaches for IV regression, namely, \citet{Lewis18:AGMM,Bennett19:DeepGMM,Muandet20:KCM}.
-We apply the MMR framework of \citet{Muandet20:KCM} to the IV regression problem, whereas \citet{Muandet20:KCM} only considers a conditional moment (CM) testing problem.
-In fact, this framework was initially inspired by \citet{Lewis18:AGMM} and \citet{Bennett19:DeepGMM} which instead parametrize the instruments by deep NNs and \citet{Muandet19:DualIV} which proposes the dual formulation of the two-stage procedure.
-By combining the GMM framework with RKHS functions, our objective function can be evaluated in closed-form.
-As a result, our IV estimate can be obtained directly by minimizing the empirical risk, as opposed to the algorithms proposed in \citet{Lewis18:AGMM} and \citet{Bennett19:DeepGMM} which require an adversarial optimization.
-Unlike existing two-stage procedures \citep{Angrist96:IV,Hartford17:DIV,Singh19:KIV}, our algorithm does not require the first-stage regression.
-It is important to note that, concurrent to our work, \citet{Dikkala20:Minimax} extends the work of \citet{Lewis18:AGMM} to an algorithm similar to our MMR-IV (RKHS); see \citet[Section 4]{Dikkala20:Minimax}.
-Although both work employs RKHSs in the minimax frameworks, \citet{Dikkala20:Minimax} incorporates a Tikhonov regularization on $h$ in \eqref{eq:mmr} and resort to the representer theorem \citep{Scholkopf01:Representer} to develop the analytical objective function, whereas we impose a unit-ball constraint which is a form of Ivanov regularization \citep{Ivanov02:Ill-posed} and enables not to rely on such a theorem.
+Our work follows in spirit many GMM-based approaches for IV regression, namely, \citep{Lewis18:AGMM,Bennett19:DeepGMM,Muandet20:KCM}.
+We adapt the MMR framework of \citep{Muandet20:KCM}, which only considers a conditional moment testing problem, to the parameter estimation problem of IV regression, and hence our approaches and both of theoretical and experimental analyses are different from theirs.
+In fact, this framework was initially inspired by \citep{Lewis18:AGMM} and \citep{Bennett19:DeepGMM} which instead parametrize the instruments by deep NNs.
+By combining the GMM framework with RKHS functions, the objective function can be evaluated in closed-form as shown in our work.
+As a result, our IV estimate can be obtained by minimizing the empirical risk, as opposed to an adversarial optimization \citep{Lewis18:AGMM,Bennett19:DeepGMM}.
+It is important to note that recently these adversarial approaches have been improved similarly with RKHSs by \citep{Dikkala20:Minimax,Bennett20:variational}, while there is major difference.
+First, \citep{Dikkala20:Minimax} extends the work of \citep{Lewis18:AGMM} to a single-stage algorithm similar to our MMR-IV (RKHS) \citep[Section 4]{Dikkala20:Minimax}.
+Although both works employ RKHSs in the minimax frameworks, \citep{Dikkala20:Minimax} incorporate a Tikhonov regularization on $h$ in \eqref{eq:mmr} and resort to the representer theorem \citep{Scholkopf01:Representer} to develop the analytical objective function, whereas we impose a unit-ball constraint which is a form of Ivanov regularization \citep{Ivanov02:Ill-posed}. the basis of our objective is the adversarial GMM objective of \citep{Lewis18:AGMM}.
+Furthermore, prior works do not study the analytical cross validation error.

-Although not in the context of IV regression, there are also numerous studies that rely on moment constraints in various application fields, for a part of recent developments: \citet{wong2018kernel,hirshberg2017augmented,kallus2018balanced,feng2019kernel,uehara2020minimax}.
-Since these studies do not use rewriting of the objective function using RKHSs, they are different from our approach not only in focuses, but also in the methodological sense.
+We also discuss connections to existing works in the areas outside of the IV setting in Section \ref{sec:related-work-2} in Appendix.